Get insider access

 See our review

-If you don't need something versatile for gaming but still want premium features, check out the Dell U2723QE.
-The Dell has fewer gaming features than the Acer Nitro XV275K P3biipruzx, like the lack of HDMI 2.1 bandwidth and VRR support.
+If you don't need something versatile but still want premium productivity features, check out the Dell U2723QE, which often costs less than the Acer Nitro XV275K P3biipruzx.
+The Dell has fewer gaming features than the Acer, such as the lack of HDMI 2.1 bandwidth and VRR support.
 That said, if you aren't a gamer, this doesn't make much of a difference, and it has the same high resolution as the Acer for sharp text clarity.

 The main advantage of getting the Dell over the Acer is that it's packed with extra productivity features, like a KVM switch, which makes it ideal for multitasking.
 It has a massive USB hub with five USB-A ports and three USB-C ports, meaning it's very easy to connect multiple devices.
-Each USB-C port serves different purposes, with one supporting DisplayPort Alt Mode and 90W of power delivery.
-You can even connect power-hungry laptops and charge them while you're working.
-Besides the USB ports, it even has a dedicated sRGB mode that results in excellent accuracy before calibration, which is ideal if you're a photo editor who needs accurate colors.
+Each USB-C port serves different purposes, with one supporting DisplayPort Alt Mode and 90W of power delivery, so you can connect power-hungry laptops and charge them while you're working.
+Besides the USB ports, it has a dedicated sRGB mode that results in excellent accuracy before calibration, which is ideal if you're a photo editor and need accurate colors.

 See our review